asturias.com

 Yews: sacred trees

-Its wood is very appreciated in cabinetmaking, especially for its hardness and elasticity, but it can not be touched: the yew is protected species.
-Logging or uprooting requires administrative authorization.
-Conservation measures are severe and some specimens have already been declared natural monuments.
-From being a halo of protection, guardian of time and the roofs of civilizations, he has become protected from enemies he never knew before.
-It is true that it is still planted with respect, but it is no longer known to take care of it as before.
-The reconstruction of the nearby buildings, the asphalt at its feet, the electrical cables, the posters, pins, staples… all contribute to premature aging.
-For their part, wild yew trees have the enemies of other trees: non-rational logging.
+Its wood is very appreciated in cabinetmaking, especially for its hardness and elasticity, but it can not be touched: the yew is protected speciesFelling or uprooting requires administrative authorization.
+Conservation measures are strict, and some specimens have already been declared natural monuments.
+From being a protective halo, a guardian of time and the rooftops of civilizations, it has become protected from enemies it never knew before.

 The title of Natural Monument contributes to protect the more Anacians so that they have a dignified old age.
 In the Principality there are several of these titles for the aforementioned yew trees of Santa Coloma and Lago (Allande), of Salas (in the vicinity of the capital of Salas), Bermiego (Quirós) or Santibáñez de la Fuente (Aller) The latter, like the first two, has already exceeded half a millennium of existence, measures 12 meters in height and 15 meters in diameter.